stefanegli/ResxFormatter/README.md

 If one of these keys is set then the corresponding settings in the extension cannot be modified.

+> :warning: Currently EditorConfig files in sub folders of the solution are ignored.

 ## Visual Studio
 A few things can be configured and probably you want to have this done as follows: